Zaratti/BigGAN-Capstone-Project-Deliverables/README.md

 ## Acknowledgments
 - Thanks to the data providers for the comprehensive dataset.
-- Special thanks to the stakeholders for their continuous support and feedback.
+- Special thanks to the [Hamoye Organization](https://www.hamoye.com/) for their support and feedback, and the BigGAN 2024 Capstone Project Team](https://github.com/Zaratti/BigGAN-Capstone-Project-Proposal/edit/main/README.md) for the repository continuous improvement efforts.